Mankatha: Legacy

 Google Zeitgeist 2011, a compilation of the year's most frequent search queries, placed Mankatha at 7th rank, becoming the only Tamil film to secure a place in the list.
 Sudhish Kamath of The Hindu included Mankatha in his list "Year of Anti-Hero" stating that "Mankatha earns its place here simply because it took a fairly dark genre like noir and celebrated evil minus the darkness" and also went to write that "this comic heist film is the best thing Ajith has ever done since Billa".
 Ajith's appearance, dubbed the "salt-and-pepper look", was widely praised, leading to him reusing the same appearance in most of his subsequent films.
 This look eventually became a trendsetter for Tamil heroes.

+Vivek and Cell Murugan dress similar to Vinayak Mahadev in Killadi (2015).
+The background score is reused.

 The verse "Aadama Jaichomada" from "Machi Open The Bottle" inspired a film of the same name.
 The scene where Vinayak gets excited by the collection of money was parodied in Tamizh Padam 2 (2018).

-Possible sequel

-Shortly after the film's release and its high commercial success, Venkat Prabhu confirmed the possibility of a sequel, provided that Ajith Kumar accepted.
-Sources also reported that Prabhu planned to use the initial script that he had penned before Ajith became part of the film.
-In November 2013, Dhayanidhi said, "That people are still talking about Mankatha 2 shows the grand victory that Mankatha achieved when it released.
-People can't forget such a movie and I want to make sure that 'Brand Mankatha' stays on in people's minds.
-The sequel might happen in future but we haven't started any discussions in this regard.
-The good news is that Venkat Prabhu has already readied the plot for the sequel.

-Remake

-A Hindi remake of the film has been confirmed by Gnanavel Raja of Studio Green.
-The cast and crew are yet to be finalised.